 - No wi-fi

-- The steel chairs feel cold in the winter and seating isn’t too cozy (think modern rather than your folk’s comfy couch)
+- The steel chairs feel cold in the winter and the seating isn’t too cozy (think modern rather than your folk’s comfy couch)

 At a glance